-6. FORWARD AND REVERSE DRIVING LEVER
+9) FORWARD AND REVERSE DRIVING LEVER

-- 1) The lever switches driving direction to forward or reverse.
-Push the lever forward to driving the truck in forward direction. - 2) When the lever is on neutral position, control switch is turned off. - 3) Pull the lever backward to driving the truck in reverse direction.
+- (1) The lever switches driving direction to forward or reverse.
+Push the lever forward to driving the truck in forward direction. - (2) When the lever is on neutral position, control switch is turned off. - (3) Pull the lever backward to driving the truck in reverse direction. - (4) When switching the driving direction to opposite direction while driving, electric brake applies.

-7. LEFT- AND RIGHT-TURN LEVER
+10) LEFT- AND RIGHT-TURN LEVER